 • 2015’s autumn market performance so far

-• How markets will respond to Janet Yellen’s impending decisions on monetary policy and interest rates
+• How markets will respond to Janet Yellen’s impending decisions on monetary policy

 It may seem counterintuitive, but if Fed Chair Janet Yellen wants to act like Santa for stocks, she will need to be the Grinch on monetary policy and raise rates as the Fed has been signalling.
 A decision to be Santa on interest rates could turn her into a Grinch for stocks.